sonofmath/vue_firebase/README.md

 Check http://localhost:8080

 ### Firebase
-Open free Firebase account and start a new project Click "Add Firebase to your Web App"
+Open free Firebase account and start a new project.
-Copy the 'databaseURL' and the 'projectId'
+Click "Add Firebase to your Web App".

-### Vue
+Copy the 'databaseURL' and the 'projectId'.

-Then run this inside your project
+Run this inside your project
 ```
 npm install vuefire@next firebase --save
 ```
-Finally we initialize Firestore.
-Open main.js and add this code
+Open main.js and add this code to initialize Firebase
 ```
 import VueFire from 'vuefire'
 import firebase from 'firebase/app'